Sudden Cardiac Arrest

 If you survive SCA, you'll likely be admitted to a hospital for ongoing care and treatment.
 In the hospital, your medical team will closely watch your heart.
 They may give you medicines to try to reduce the risk of another SCA.

 While in the hospital, your medical team will try to find out what caused your SCA.
-If you're diagnosed with coronary heart disease, you may have percutaneous coronary intervention, also known as coronary angioplasty, or coronary artery bypass grafting.
+If you're diagnosed with ischemic heart disease, you may have percutaneous coronary intervention, also known as coronary angioplasty, or coronary artery bypass grafting.
 These procedures help restore blood flow through narrowed or blocked coronary arteries.

 Often, people who have SCA get a device called an implantable cardioverter defibrillator (ICD).
 This small device is surgically placed under the skin in your chest or abdomen.
 An ICD uses electric pulses or shocks to help control dangerous arrhythmias.
-(For more information, go to "How Can Death Due to Sudden Cardiac Arrest Be Prevented?")

 The National Heart, Lung, and Blood Institute (NHLBI) leads or sponsors many studies aimed at preventing, diagnosing, and treating heart, lung, blood, and sleep disorders.